CarlssonOscar/task-app/test.md

 ## basic.html

-All errors surround the implementation of Django in the HTML are not considered a concern since they mimic the code along project during the module.
+All errors surrounding the implementation of Django in the HTML are not considered a concern since they mimic the code along project during the module.

 ![](images/basic-W3C.jpg)